Indonesia's rich see their wealth rebound this year

 The business magazine said the combined net worth of the top 50 rose to $99 billion.

 Heading the list were Budi and Michael Hartono, whose joint wealth was put at $17.1 billion.
-The brothers' wealth was partly boosted by the rising value of their shares in PT Bank Central Asia Tbk (BBCA.JK), Indonesia's biggest bank by market capitalization, Forbes said.
+The brothers' wealth was partly boosted by the rising value of their shares in PT Bank Central Asia Tbk, Indonesia's biggest bank by market capitalisation, Forbes said.

-Despite its growing middle class, inequality in Indonesia is increasing faster than in most of its East Asian neighbors, the World Bank said in a report last year.
+Despite a growing middle class, inequality in Indonesia is increasing faster than in most of its East Asian neighbours, the World Bank said in a report at the end of 2015.

-Indonesia's wealthiest 1 percent control 49.3 percent of its wealth, Credit Suisse said in a November report, which placed Indonesia among countries with the most unequal distribution of wealth in the world. [bit.ly/2fGkpa1]

 The eighth richest Indonesian man on the Forbes list, Tahir, the founder of the Mayapada Group, said the increased wealth may also be due to a tax amnesty aimed at pushing the rich to repatriate offshore wealth, or register it with authorities.